PDrifting/CBookDraft/book.markdown

 #### Void

-Despite this being a Data Type that can be used in various scenarios, there are some restrictions on void that should be discussed.
+Despite this being a Data Type that can be used in various scenarios, some restrictions on void should be discussed.
 When dealing with void, it generally means different things contextually.
 There are also problems with void conversions and data loss.
 Opportunities to create Undefined Behaviour are also in abundance.

 Unlike other Data Types, you cannot directly declare a variable as _void_ unless it is a pointer.  _void_ when used as a Function Return Data Type, signifies that a Function is incapable of returning any information from it.
 Pointer Data Types declared as _void_ can be extremely flexible.
 They can store any other Data Type, mixed data, memory layouts, and can also be used to point to Functions.
 Many Functions inside the C Standard Library will return a _void_ pointer, or consume one as a Function Argument.